-Although hyperlinks can be created through the standard Confluence interface, the button hyperlinks provide stronger visual integration with the application as a whole, and can be used to create pages which feel like part of Confluence itself.
+Although hyperlinks can be created through the standard Confluence interface, the button hyperlinks provide stronger visual integration with the application as a whole and can be used to create pages that feel like part of Confluence itself.

 Navigate to the page and you want to edit.

 Click Insert > View More in the Confluence editor.

 Select the Button Hyperlink macro in the Select Macro screen.

 Customize the button using the following parameters: